ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-compliance-manager.md

 1. Go to [https://servicetrust.microsoft.com](https://servicetrust.microsoft.com/).

-2. Sign in with your Azure Active Directory (Azure AD) user account.
+2. Sign in with your Microsoft service account.
+This is your Office 365, Microsoft 365, or Azure Active Directory (Azure AD) user account.

-3. In the Service Trust Portal, click **Compliance Manager**.
+3. In the Service Trust Portal, select **Compliance Manager**.

 4. When the Non-Disclosure Agreement is displayed, read it, and then click **Agree** to continue.
 You'll only have to do this once, and then the Compliance Manager dashboard is displayed.